Mihr-Narseh: Constructions

 In the early 5th-century, Mihr-Narseh had a bridge built in Gor.
-An inscription was also written on the bridge, which says; "This bridge was built by order of Mihr-Narseh, wuzurg framadar, for his soul's sake and at his own expense...
+An inscription was also written on the bridge, which says; "This bridge was built by order of Mihr-Narseh, wuzurg framadār, for his soul's sake and at his own expense...
 Whoever has come on this road let him give a blessing to Mihr-Narseh and his sons for that he thus bridged this crossing."
 Furthermore, he also founded four villages with a fire-temple in each of them.
-The name of the fire-temples were; Faraz-mara-awar-khwadaya, Zurvandadan, Kardadan, and Mahgushnaspan.
-He had a fifth fire-temple constructed in Abruwan, which may have been the Barin fire-temple that the 10th-century geographer Istakhri visited, who stated that the fire-temple had an inscription that stated 30,000 dirhams was spent for its construction.
+The name of the fire-temples were; Farāz-marā-awar-xwadāyā, Zurvandādān, Kārdādān, and Māhgušnaspān.
+He had a fifth fire-temple constructed in Abruwān, which may have been the Barin fire-temple that the 10th-century geographer Istakhri visited, who stated that the fire-temple had an inscription that stated 30,000 dirhams was spent for its construction.